 PsA is a disorder where the body’s immune system attacks healthy tissue it mistakes for a threat.
 Smoking can put that attack into overdrive.
 “It’s thought that smoking makes the inflammatory disease harder to control and more painful,” explains Susan Goodman, M.D., a rheumatologist at Weill Cornell Medicine in New York City.
 In fact, research shows how smokers with PsA tend to have worse overall pain than never-smokers.
 A cigarette habit also “decreases the benefits of treatment, though it’s unclear why,” adds Dr. Goodman, who urges smokers to do everything in their power to quit.

 Overweight or obese individuals who have PsA tend to experience more intense pain and swelling than those who are at a healthier weight, research shows.
 Fatty tissue in the body releases inflammation-causing proteins, and when excess fat is present, it can exacerbate the inflammation from psoriatic arthritis.
+And some medications for psoriatic arthritis (TNF inhibitors) may be less effective in overweight patients.
 Moreover, “obesity increases stress on joints and decreases the beneficial response to PsA treatments,” says Dr. Goodman.
 The good news?
 Research shows how shedding just 5% of one’s weight is enough to lower pain PsA levels.

 Neglecting Other Health Conditions